Crisis Communication Preparation

 Hopefully, by this time you have a clearly defined social media policy within your company.
 If not, it is probably time to get one.
 It’s always important to know what employees have access to your company’s social media when you need it most.
 During a crisis, ensure your social media team is sticking to the talking points and responding to inquiries in a clear, concise, and consistent way.
 You can also utilize social media to distribute official statements that link back to your website.

-These are just five steps that will help you be better prepared for the unexpected.
+These five steps will help you be better prepared for the unexpected.
 Remember, failure to plan is a plan to fail!
-Contact our team for help with your plan.
+Contact our team for your business consulting needs.